Builder-roberts/Synthetik_Python_Mod/README.md

 # Future Updates:
 ## -Loadout editng - most proabably in the next update! wooo!
--GUI! actual images! not using the terminal! woooo! - far flung future with Tkinter.
+## -GUI! actual images! not using the terminal! woooo! - far flung future with Tkinter.

+### Gui update: the screenshot shows my current progress on making a GUI!